-Sec.
+- Sec.
 6-12.
 Duties of Principals.
-Principals of schools are the responsible administrative heads of their respective schools and are charged with the organization, supervision, administration, and discipline thereof.
-They shall establish and enforce such regulations, not contrary to the Rules and Policies of the Board of Education, the Student Code of Conduct, or the regulations of the Chief Executive Officer, as in their judgment may be necessary for the successful conduct of their schools.
+Principals of schools are the responsible administrative heads of their respective schools and are charged with the direction, organization, supervision, evaluation, administration, and discipline thereof.
+They shall establish and enforce such regulations, not contrary to the Rules and Policies of the Board of Education, the Student Code of Conduct, or the regulations of the Chief Executive Officer or his/her designee(s), as in their judgment may be necessary for the successful conduct of their schools. - Sec.

-Sec.
 6-12.1.
 Duties of Assistant Principals.
 Assistant Principals shall take charge of their respective schools when their principals are absent from the building for any reason.
 Assistant Principals shall be subject to the supervision of the principal and shall perform such duties the principal may direct.
-Such duties may include, but are not limited to, providing assistance in the organization, supervision, administration, and discipline of the schools.
+Such duties may include, but are not limited to, providing assistance in the direction, organization, supervision, evaluation, administration, and discipline of the schools and related employees.
 In the event there are multiple Assistant Principals in a school and the principal is absent, the principal shall designate which Assistant Principal shall be in charge.